 VIDEO: Sneak Peek - Tonight's Episode of CBS's CSI: CRIME SCENE INVESTIGATION

 CSI: CRIME SCENE INVESTIGATION is a fast-paced drama about a team of forensic investigators trained to solve crimes by examining the evidence.
-They are on the case 24/7, scouring the scene, collecting irrefutable evidence and finding the missing pieces that will solve the mystery.
+They are on the case 24/7, scouring the scene, collecting the irrefutable evidence and finding the missing pieces that will solve the mystery.
 D.B.
-Russell, the CSI supervisor for the grave shift, is a family man and scientist, but not a nerd.
-Son of hippie parents, he's a left-coast Sherlock Holmes who devours crime novels and looks at every crime scene as if it were a story waiting to be told.
+Russell, the new CSI Supervisor for the grave shift, comes to the team after heading the Seattle Crime Lab.
+He's a family man and scientist, but not a nerd.
+Son of hippie parents, he's a left coast Sherlock Holmes who devours crime novels and looks at every crime scene as if it were a story waiting to be told.